Fruit Tree Protectors (more wildlife-friendly than netting)

 Cut into small pieces (less than 6 inches) then bundle tightly in a plastic bag and seal with plastic-free tape before safe disposal (ask your council where).

-Most ‘nets’ for onions and citrus fruits is made from plastic (so never compost it).
+Most ‘nets’ for citrus fruits and onions are made from plastic (so never compost).
 Buy loose produce (or take zero waste produce bags to the store).
-For disposal of exiting fruit netting, cut open the holes and place inside a larger sealed bag for disposal at supermarket bag bins (remove and recycle metal clips).
+To dispose of existing fruit netting, cut open the holes and place inside a larger sealed bag for disposal at supermarket bag bins (remove/recycle metal clips).

 Similar Posts